-A photo taken in the ZGS tunnel is given in Fig. 9.4; a schematic layout of the ring is shown in Fig. 9.21, and a sketch of the double dipole cell in Fig. 9.22.
+A photo taken in the ZGS tunnel is given in Fig. 9.4; a schematic layout of the ring is shown in Fig. 9.23, and a sketch of the double dipole cell in Fig. 9.24.
 Table 9.2 details the parameters of the synchrotron resorted to in these simulations.

 (a) Construct a model of ZGS 45° cell dipole in the hard-edge model, using DIPOLE.
 Use the parameters given in Tab.
-9.2, and Figs. 9.21, 9.22 as a guidance.
-In order to allow beam monitoring, split the dipole in two 22.5° deg halves.
+9.2, and Figs. 9.23, 9.24 as a guidance.
+For beam monitoring purposes, split the dipole in two 22.5° deg halves.
 Take the closed orbit radius as the reference RM=2076 cm in DIPOLE: it will be assumed that the orbit is the same at all energies4.
 Take an integration step size in centimeter range - small enough to ensure numerical convergence, as large as doable for fast multiturn raytracing.